Central diagonal sections of Gaussian cubes

 \section{Funding sources}

-F. Fodor's research was supported by NKFIH project no.~150151, which has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the ADVANCED\_24 funding scheme.
+F. Fodor's research was supported by NKFIH project no.~150151.
+Project no.~150151 has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the ADVANCED\_24 funding scheme.